Isostasy with Love: I Elastic equilibrium: Elastic isostasy

+in which $\chi=(2n+1)R_s/(4 \pi G)$.
+The expressions within brackets can be transformed into derivatives of Love numbers with Eqs.~(\ref{LoveDeriv1})-(\ref{LoveDeriv2}).
+Gravitational Love numbers are then eliminated with Eq.~(\ref{khRelation}).
+The resulting expressions are all proportional to $X_{so}^0 = \dot h_s^L \, \dot h_o^I - \dot h_s^I \, \dot h_o^L$:

-where $(a,b,c,d)$ are the coefficients appearing in the relation between gravitational and radial Love numbers (Section~\ref{IsostaticRelations}).
-If the ocean and the core are homogeneous, the coefficients are given analytically in Table \ref{TableCoeff}; otherwise, they can be computed numerically with Eq.~(\ref{khRelation}) from the values of the gravitational and radial Love numbers.
+If the ocean and the core are homogeneous, the coefficients $(a,b,c,d)$ are given analytically in Table \ref{TableCoeff}; otherwise, they can be computed numerically with Eq.~(\ref{khRelation}) from the values of the gravitational and radial Love numbers.
+In the fluid limit, the MSI loading ratio is thus given by